i05nagai/memorandum/language/english_speaking.md

     * Do you think I should apply for this job?
     * we apply the principles of computer science and engineering to the design and development of computing systems: generally, large distributed one.
     * many of the same principles also apply to nonserving systems with minimal modification
+    * request
+        * to request something, usually officially, esp. by writing or by sending in a form
+        * to apply for a job/loan
+        * she applied for admission to law school
+    * have to do with
+        * the same rules apply to everyone
+    * put on
+        * to spread or rub cream, paint, etc., on a surface
+        * Apply the cream liberally to exposed areas every three hours and after swimming.
+    * use
+        * to make use of something for a particular purpose
+        * If you apply pressure to a cut it's meant to stop the bleeding.
+    * relate to
+    * work hard
+    * apply yourself
+        * If you apply yourself to something, you work hard at it, directing your abilities and efforts in a determined way so that you succeed
+        * You can solve any problem if you apply yourself.
 * medium
     * medium of exchange
 * drive